Rokiis1/roadmap/6.Module/test_managment.md

 7. **Test Coverage:** This is a measure of the amount of testing done by a set of tests.
 It includes information about which parts of a program are actually executed when running the test suite in order to determine which branches of conditional statements have been taken.

-8. **Traceability Matrix:** This is a document that co-relates any two-baseline documents that require a many-to-many relationship to check the completeness of the relationship.
-It is used to track the requirements and to check the current project requirements are met.
+8. **Traceability Matrix:** This is a tool that connects two important documents, typically the Software Requirements Specification (SRS) and the Test Plan.
+It ensures all requirements are covered by test cases, helping to track project needs and verify they are being met.

 9. **Test Environment:** It includes the hardware and software environment in which tests will be executed, and any other software or tools that will be used for testing purposes.